 My favorite waifus are: Rias Gremory (HighSchool DxD), Sora (Yosuga no Sora) and others.
 (Article written by Lucas de Paula);

-Kevin’s favorite waifus are: Kuroneko (Oreimo), Kuroyukigime (Accel World), Chizuru Hishiro (ReLife), Nia (Gurren Lagann), Makise Kurisu (Steins; Gate) and other famosinhas.
+Kevin's favorite waifus are: Kuroneko (Oreimo), Kuroyukigime (Accel World), Chizuru Hishiro (ReLife), Nia (Gurren Lagann), Makise Kurisu (Steins; Gate) and other famous people.

-Originally it was Lucas de Paula who wrote this article, but I the creator of the site, Kevin Henrique, decided to meddle to add some interesting information, I hope they enjoyed it!
+It was originally the Lucas de Paula who wrote this article, but I the creator of the site, Kevin Henrique, decided to intrude to add some interesting information, I hope you liked it!

-And now, after this article you can tell for sure what a waifu and husbando is.
+And now, after this article you will be able to say with certainty what a waifu and husbando is.
 But anyway, do you have any favorite waifu (or husbando)?
 Share with us, just leave your comment.
 Thank you for reading this article and sharing it on social networks or with your friends.
 I recommend you read other related articles below: